 People's attitude towards health and the relationship between attitudes and behaviour has been seen as an interesting subject of research only during the past 15 years or so.
 In the disciplines of Health Promotion and Public Health the concept and study of "lay beliefs" and "lay concepts of health" is now central to research and interventions.
-"Lay" beliefs can be defined as "commonsense understandings and personal experience, imbued with professional rationalisations" (Blaxter 2004: 46).
+"Lay" beliefs can be defined as "commonsense understandings and personal experience, imbued with professional rationalisations" 12.

 Identifying the beliefs and attitudes which influence decisions and behaviours carries certain methodological challenges and many social scientists are sceptical about any study of lay attitudes that does not fully take into account the socio-cultural environment of these beliefs and attitudes.
-To address such concerns, better utilisation of qualitative methods in policy related research has been suggested; as such frameworks largely avoid the isolation of attitudes from their social environments (Hansen et al. 2003).
+To address such concerns, better utilisation of qualitative methods in policy related research has been suggested; as such frameworks largely avoid the isolation of attitudes from their social environments4.

-The policy making cycle commonly consists of phases of formulation, implementation and appraisal (Lewis, 2003).
+The policy-making cycle commonly consists of phases of formulation, implementation and appraisal 13.
 Qualitative research and particularly ethnographic studies are increasingly applied to the appraisal phase of public policy.
-These research methods have helped in many instances to "critically review the intended or unintended negative impacts of policy on the lives and well-being of people targeted by social policy" (Castro 2002: xiii).
-There is, however, a need for incorporating this type of insight into the formulation phase of policy making.
+These research methods have helped in many instances to "critically review the intended or unintended negative impacts of policy on the lives and well-being of people targeted by social policy" 14.
+There is, however, a need for incorporating this type of insight into the formulation phase of policy-making.
 There are developments in both Northern Ireland and the Republic of Ireland with regard to policy formation around food consumption, particularly in the fields of food poverty and obesity.
-In the Republic of Ireland, a recent review of policy oriented towards food poverty showed that differences in diet and dietary behaviour are related to social status, with those in the highest socio-economic groups enjoying the best diet, and those most disadvantaged eating less well but spending a higher proportion of their income on food and finding it harder to access healthy food (Friel & Conlon 2004).
-A similar review is underway in Northern Ireland with the support of the Food Safety Promotion Board.
+In the Republic of Ireland, a recent review of policy oriented towards food poverty showed that differences in diet and dietary behaviour are related to social status, with those in the highest socio-economic groups enjoying the best diet, and those most disadvantaged eating less well but spending a higher proportion of their income on food and finding it harder to access healthy food5.
+A similar review in Northern Ireland, funded also by the Food Safety Promotion Board, was recently published by the Public Health Alliance for the island of Ireland (PHAII) 15.

 Relatively few studies have focused on lay understandings of food and food consumption in Western societies.
-Lupton (2005) argues that the concerns of lay people in relation to food and food consumption varies between cultures and countries and suggests there is a need for studies to adopt a wider focus in terms of populations and issues.
-An ethnographic study of food was therefore designed to explore aspects of the local food culture in the DFfA target areas in order to maximise the policy lessons deriving from the All-Ireland Learning from the 'Decent Food for All' Intervention.
+Lupton16 argues that the concerns of lay people in relation to food and food consumption varies between cultures and countries and suggests there is a need for studies to adopt a wider focus in terms of populations and issues.
+These ethnographic studies of food were therefore designed to explore aspects of the local food culture in the DFfA intervention area in order to maximise the policy lessons deriving from the All-Ireland Learning from the 'Decent Food for All' Intervention.
 Given the limited existing research on which to base the study, and keeping Lupton's concern of 'ethnocentrism' in previous research in mind, it was designed to be explorative and focus on a relatively limited number of factors as identified by study participants.
-To date research related to cultural conceptualisations of food and food consumption has not been conducted in Northern Ireland, therefore this study provides new empirical information.
+To date research related to cultural conceptualisations of food and food consumption has not been conducted in Northern Ireland, therefore these studies provide new empirical information.